adonath/adonath.github.io/content/teaching.md

 __________________________________
 <img  class="image-software" src="https://img.youtube.com/vi/uzhQ6RIGHQA/0.jpg"/>

+A beginner tutorial on the usage of the [Astropy](https://www.astropy.org) package.
+The tutorial was given as part of the [ESCAPE summer school 2021](https://escape2020.github.io/school2021/).
-A tutorial for beginners in [Astropy](https://www.astropy.org).
-It teaches the fundementals of the Astropy package, including coordinates, time, units, tables and FITS serialization.
+It covers the basics of the Astropy package, including coordinate and time handling and conversion, quantities and units, table data structures and FITS serialization as well as coordinate aware plotting and visualization of astronomical images.

 **Links:**
 [Youtube](https://www.youtube.com/watch?v=uzhQ6RIGHQA) | [Webpage](https://escape2020.github.io/school2021/posts/clase16/) | [GitHub](https://github.com/escape2020/school2021/tree/main/astropy)